 Results and Success Stories

-The Climate Change and Pacific Islands MOOC has run twice so far (i.e., in 2015 and 2017) with over 1,500 participants in each offering.
+The Climate Change and Pacific Islands MOOC has run twice so far (i.e., in 2015 and 2017) with over 1,500 participants in each offering (see Table 8.1).
 Participants from over 60 countries around the globe registered for the course with the majority of the participants from Fiji and about 10% from outside the Pacific region.
 The course offered free certification of participation to all those who met the criteria of “attempting and scoring at least 50% or more in 5 out of 8 quizzes.”
 This particular MOOC has seen impressive completion rates at an average rate of 33.25% compared to the world average of less than 15% ( Jordan, 2015).

 Table 8.1 MOOC Enrollments and Completion Rates